AshleyNGames/AwayFromTown/README.md

 Make character sheets,
 Make more NPCs,
-A Nurse (Maru working at the clinic doesn't seem to fit her to me.
-I want her to focus more on Robots and science, not medicine.),

 I am bad with coming up with personalities, so my NPCs are all Antisocial at the moment.
 My goal is to make the town more active, not to give you more friends.
 If someone else wants to develop these characters more then that, ask me first, and don't ignore the NPC notes I have in their .json